LucasDelfino92/morrowindsharp/main.md

 - [ ] 01 Sophisticated Save System
   Sets a minimum time between autosaves of 5 seconds; increases the autosave timer duration to 20 seconds; disables creation of autosaves before and after combat; enables creating of autosaves after changing cells.
+- [ ] 02 Clock Block
+  Sets the clock type to game time.
 - [ ] 02 Continue
   Hides the New Game button while in-game to prevent accidental misclicks, and hides the Credits button in the main menu.
+- [ ] 02 Essential Indicators
+  Disables immersion breaking indicators, new sneak indicators, and messages; sets the crosshair to Oblivion-style.
 - [ ] 02 Quick Equip
   Assigns the E key as the key for equipping items.
 - [ ] 02 Smart Journal
-  Disables immersion breaking options and quest prefixes, removing lag when opening the journal and quests menues.
+  Disables unnecessary immersion breaking options and quest prefixes, removing lag when opening the quests and journal menues.
 - [ ] 03 GMST Menu
   Makes NPCs less likely to greet you when walking past them; lowers camera view while sneaking; increases the time it takes for containers to respawn to 7 days (from 3).
 - [ ] 03 Security Enhanced
   Disables automatic probe-equip on trapped object activation.
 - [ ] 04 Magicka Based Skill Progression
   Disables logging, and slows down skill experience gain per magicka spent.
+- [ ] 04 Smarter Soultrap
+  Enables enforced skill requirements for soul displacement.
 - [ ] 04 Ashfall
   Enables death by hunger and thirst; disables potion hydration; slows down tiredness rate by 20%.
 - [ ] 05 Controlled Consumption
   Sets the consumption module to Vanilla NPC Style (Necro Edit).
+- [ ] 05 Map and Compass
+  Disables the local and world maps in favor of the new compass and paper maps; reduces max zoom magnification; selects the Vvardenfell world map by default.
 - [ ] 06 Let There Be Darkness
   Sets the cell lighting overrides to use True Lights and Darkness'; comments out a line in the **main.lua** to disable the Lighting Preview feature in order to increase compatibility with **Security Enhanced**.
 - [ ] 06 Watch the Skies